Demystifying HOA Maintenance and Repair Roles for Residents

-You might think that responsibilities for maintenance, repairs and replacements would be straightforward enough – what’s inside the condo unit is the unit owner’s, and what’s outside is the association’s.
-However, it’s not always that clear cut in a condo building.
+You might think that responsibilities for maintenance, repairs and replacements would be straightforward enough – what’s inside the condo unit is the unit owner’s responsibility, and what’s outside is the association’s responsibility.
+However, it’s not always that clear cut in a condo building, townhome community or HOA.
 Some areas can be confusing to residents.

-If you want to communicate with someone, the first thing you have to do is to make sure you are speaking a language you both understand.
+If you want to communicate with someone, the first thing you have to do is to make sure you are using the right terminology.
 When it comes to condo maintenance, that means that both board members and homeowners need to know the following three terms:

 Your HOA’s governing documents should include definitions of “units,” “common elements” and “limited common elements,” as well as spell out maintenance and repair responsibilities for anything not specifically addressed by state law.
 These documents should be your go-to source for any questions or disputes.